-The close-book first test consists of multiple choice questions and is of one hour duration.
+The open-book first test consists of short essay questions.
+It is handwritten and of one and a half hours duration.
+Requests for rescheduling the first test will be considered only with timely notification and appropriate documentation, such as a written excuse from a medical doctor or the academic dean.
+The format of a rescheduled first test will be up to the instructor's discretion.
+The close-book second test consists of multiple choice questions and is of one hour duration.
 Students should bring scantron sheets and pencils for the test.
 No make-up tests will be given!
-The open-book second test consists of short essay questions.
-It is handwritten and of one and a half hours duration.
-Requests for rescheduling the second test will be considered only with timely notification and appropriate documentation, such as a written excuse from a medical doctor or the academic dean.
-The format of a rescheduled second test will be up to the instructor's discretion.